pdcarroll/react-kinesis-webrtc/README.md

 An experimental library of React hooks for the AWS Kinesis WebRTC JavaScript SDK ([link](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-js)).

-This library aims to provide a simple, declarative API for use within React components.
+Provides a simple, declarative API that can handle peer-to-peer connections within React components.

 ## Examples